-Technically this is 3 different plug-ins but asking me to choose one SSL emulation is like asking a parent to choose their favorite child!
+Technically these are 3 different plug-ins but asking me to choose one SSL emulation is like asking a parent to choose their favorite child!
 With their 9000 J, 4000 E, and 4000 G plugins, Brainworx have really outdone themselves.

-With game-changing tolerance modelling technology and the help of Solid State Logic engineers, they have created painstakingly close replicas of the classy soulful consoles.
+With game-changing tolerance modeling technology and the help of Solid State Logic engineers, they have created painstakingly close replicas of the classy soulful consoles.

 These plugins are more than just channel strips, they offer you 72 individual and unique channels just like their analog console counterparts.
 All three plug-ins feature EQ, filter, and expander/gate modules.

 What differentiates them is: the 4000 E and G plug-ins allows you to choose between a G or E style dynamics section, and the 9000 J offers switchable E and G style EQ filters.
 Although all 3 are great on all genres, the 4000 series plugins add a crispy drive suited for rock and the 9000 has a smooth presence ideal for R&B.

 This is also a great mastering VST plugin as well that should allow you to get that SSL sound in your mixer.

 The Brainworx SSL series of plug-ins are available as 64-bit VST2/VST3 plug-ins for Windows and Mac.
 They are all individually priced at $350.